google/docsy-example/content/en/docs/Guides/New Player Guide.md

 We require a resource pack and mod to play on our server

-Download Resource Pack from https://solinia.blob.core.windows.net/solinia-public/solinia3-resourcepack.zip
+Download the Resource Pack from https://solinia.blob.core.windows.net/solinia-public/solinia3-resourcepack.zip

-Download Resource Pack from https://www.fallofanempire.com/docs/guides/mod
+Download the Mod from https://www.fallofanempire.com/docs/guides/mod

 **Dynamic Map**